 What is the IRS Form 5471?

-The IRS Form 5471 reports (annually) information about US persons’ partial or whole ownership of foreign corporations or foreign corporation-equivalent entities.
+The IRS Form 5471 reports (annually) information about US persons’ partial or complete ownership of foreign corporations or foreign corporation-equivalent entities.

 Failing to file the Form 5471 exposes you to enormous penalties.
 Form 5471 penalties begin at $10,000 per violation, and can easily reach six figures for those US persons (a term which covers individuals and entities) who didn’t file these Forms for ten or more years continuously.